fynnay/neatlog/README.md

 Very simple but fancy looking logging module.
 It's based on python's standard logging module and uses the `colorlog` module written by Sam Clements (@borntyping on GitHub) for outputting colorized logs in the terminal and `colorama` by Jonathan Hartley (@tartley on GitHub) for Windows support.

-Want to quickly create informative and easy to read logs?
-Then this is the right module for you.
+- Want to quickly create informative and easy to read logs?
+  - ✅ This is the right module for you.
-Want lots of customizability?
-This is not the right module for you.
+- Want lots of customizability?
+  - 🚫 This is not the right module for you.

 ![example](neatlog.png)